HamptonNorth/gen/readme.md

 })
 ```

 The detailed matches in the middle of this code snippet come from the `routes-config.json`.
+The `expect(response.statusCode).toBe(200)` is added for all GET method APIs with `expect(response.statusCode).toBe(201)` being returned for POST method APIs.

-The `testmatches` entry for the example above is:
+The testmatches` entry for the example above is:

 ```jsx
 "testmatches": "users[0].email|users[1].email|users[0].role|users[1].role",